 Facial Paralysis, also known as Bell’s Palsy, can be caused by many different reasons.
 Some people are born with one or both sides of the face not working, either because of trauma during delivery or because of a rare conditions such as Mobius Syndrome, Melkersson-Rosenthal Syndrome, and hemifacial microsomia.
-Facial paralysis can also be caused by an infection.
-Doctors think that a virus (likely Herpes Simplex virus) in the facial nerve cause swelling and inflammation in Bell’s palsy and this causes the nerve to not function properly.
-Other infections such as Varicella Zoster (Ramsey-Hunt), Lyme disease, and severe middle ear infections (mastoiditis) can cause facial paralysis.
-Trauma to the face or a fracture to the temporal bone (the skull bone behind the ear) can lead to facial paralysis.
+Facial paralysis can also be caused by an infection, or trauma to the face or a fracture to the temporal bone (the skull bone behind the ear).
 Finally, tumors in the parotid gland, middle ear and cerebellopontine angle can compress the nerve and cause it to not function.

 Facial Paralysis can have many different causes.
 Bell’s palsy is the most common cause, and is a condition that results from nerve damage to the facial nerve and causes weakness or paralysis of the facial muscles.1 Typically affecting only one side of the face, and in rare cases both, symptoms of Bell’s palsy can range from mild weakness in the facial muscles to complete facial paralysis.
 This condition can make normal facial expressions, such as smiling or closing the eyes, difficult.
 While the cause of Bell’s palsy isn’t understood, it’s thought that a viral infection in the facial nerve—such as Herpes Simplex virus, responsible for cold sores, Epstein-Barr, or Lyme disease—causes swelling and inflammation in the facial nerve and this causes the nerve to not function properly.
 While Bell’s palsy affects men and women of all ages, it is more common between the ages of 15 and 60.2